Amateur sports: England

 Professionals were often expected to address amateurs, at least to their faces, as "Mister" or "Sir" whereas the amateurs often referred to professionals by their surnames.
 Newspaper reports often prefaced amateurs' names with "Mr" while professionals were referred to by surname, or sometimes surname and initials.
 At some grounds amateurs and professionals had separate dressing rooms and entered the playing arena through separate gates.

 An anecdote narrated by Fred Root epitomises the difference between amateurs and professionals: In a match against Glamorgan, the batsmen, Arnold Dyson and Eddie Bates, had collided mid-pitch, and the ball was returned to Root, the bowler.
-Root didn't break the stumps as both batsmen seemed injured.
-An amateur repeatedly shouted "Break the wicket, Fred, break the wicket!" until Root said: "If you want to run him out, here’s the ball: you come and do it."
-The amateur responded with the words "Oh, I’m an amateur.
-I can’t do such a thing."
+Root did not break the stumps as both batsmen seemed injured.
+An amateur repeatedly shouted "Break the wicket, Fred, break the wicket!" until Root said: "If you want to run him out, here's the ball: you come and do it."
+The amateur responded with the words "Oh, I'm an amateur.
+I can't do such a thing."

 After the Second World War the division was increasingly questioned.
 When Len Hutton was appointed as English national cricket captain in 1952 he remained a professional.
 In 1962 the division was removed, and all cricket players became known as "cricketers".